karpanai/karpanai-web/data/blog/2005/10/04/memento-redux.md

 “Dad, I have this role in this new movie and I am supposed to be an amnesiac for good two hours.
 Any advice?”

-“Drink coconut water, don’t smoke, don’t drink, do Yoga and get out of your relationship with Jothika.”
+“Drink coconut water, don't smoke, don't drink, do Yoga and get out of your relationship with Jothika.”

 “Dad, I asked for acting tips, not this crap.”